Microb-vn/pyEasyMountFolders/README.md

 See the [Configuration section](#configure-your-mapped-drives) on how to do that.
 - **Run the script once** and see if the script works for you.\
 You will be prompted for UserID('s) and Password(s) that need to be used to create the mappings.
 Also, when the script is run as normal user (no *sudo* is used to launch the script), you will be prompted for your sudo password (unless you or your administrator used the NOPASSWD option in the /etc/sudoers file).
-- When satisfied, **configure the script to run at user-login**.\
+- When satisfied, **configure the script to run at user-login, or from your Linux Application Menu or a TaskBar shortcut**.\
-See the [Configuration, Startup section](#configure-the-script-to-execute-at-startup) on how to do that.
+*Because the many different distribution of Linux use different methods to configure startup/login programs, no instructions are added in this document.
+A sample bash command file is available to included in the repository root that can be used to easily trigger the script.*

 # Configuration